 In between rounds the trainer would jump in the ring and talk with the fighter.

 The vacuum guy was also new to me.
 Do all fights have a vacuum guy and I’ve just never noticed due to how I’ve viewing the fight on TV?
 Once the fight resumed he would pull out the drip pan, dump the water and ice into a bucket and then vacuum the ring corner.
 This was happening while the fight was occurring!
-I believe most of what he was vacuuming up was ice.
+It looked like most of what he was vacuuming up was ice.
 I found myself curious how they prevent the fighters from slipping on the ice if they work their way into a corner with ice still on the ring.

-I enjoyed watching the excitement of the fighters families.
+We enjoyed watching the excitement of the fighters families.
 The families were contained, if that’s the correct term, in a area near the fighters corner.
 They would shout, yes shout, in jubilation when their fighter made a impressive kick or punch.

 Watching the families engage and cheer on their fighter was actually a great deal of fun.
 Each good connection of a kick was greet with a cheer.
 Ten successive kicks equaled ten successive shouts.
 When the opponents were each trading kicks back and forth, the families from each corner were trading shouts back and forth.
 The fighters families involvement increased our enjoyment exponentially.

 The crowd of spectators was also involved in the fight.
 Here, between rounds, a spectator is shouting instructions down to a fighter.
 What caught me off guard with the shouting was that a few times it was interactive!
 The fighter acknowledged the feedback with a nod of the head or slight arm wave.
 What the heck!!!
 In my mind, the trainer would seriously knock the fighter upside the head for not paying attention to his own corner…